m-voit/concepts-of-programming-languages/study-project/paper.md

 ```

 In Go lambda expressions are more verbose, mainly because the type system requires explicit types, as already mentioned in the section on the type system.
-This can be seen in the example of the `expectString()` function above, where we have explicit input types and return types, on both the inner and the outer function.
+This can be seen in the example of the `expectString()` function above, where we have explicit types on the arguments and the return values, on both the inner and the outer function.
 Apart from that, lambda expressions in Go are equal to lambda expressions in JavaScript [she17].

 ### Higher-order functions